Art Regner

-Art Regner is a sports radio broadcaster, author, and a columnist for Fox Sports Detroit blog who has been on the Detroit sports airwaves, for WDFN and WXYT, since the 1990s.
+Art Regner is an American sports radio broadcaster and sports writer.
+He was a columnist for Fox Sports Detroit blog who has been on the Detroit sports airwaves, for WDFN and WXYT, since the 1990s.
 He is a native of Livonia, Michigan and graduated from Franklin High School.
 Regner is a graduate of the University of Michigan and has co-written three sports books on what it means to be a Michigan Wolverine and Detroit Red Wing and The Great Book of Detroit Sports Lists with his good friend Michael Stone.

 Radio career

 On April 2, 2007, Regner returned to WDFN Sports Radio 1130, debuting as a guest co-host on the Stoney & Wojo show for the Detroit Tigers home opener.
 Regner began his career at WDFN as an original on-air voice.
 He covered the Detroit Lions and Detroit Red Wings, hosting post game shows for each team.
 Regner became especially beloved for his passionate rants on WDFN's Detroit Lions' post game shows and for how he managed callers with similar frustrations.
 He also hosted a Red Wings weekly show with Chris Osgood as a frequent guest.

 When WXYT won Detroit Tigers & Detroit Red Wings broadcast rights in 2000, the entire station adopted a Sports Talk format and Regner was the first WDFN on-air personality to join "Team 1270."
 He was later joined by fellow 'DFNers Pat Caputo, Marc Spindler and Terry Foster.

 The station changed its tag line several times as the Detroit Lions eventually signed a broadcast rights deal with WXYT and their FM partner WKRK respectively.
 Regner was a major pre and post game voice on Red Wing broadcasts and professed to be "Lions Free" after being let down one too many times by the Honolulu Blue and Silver.